-All golfers are expected to make repair to any divot, plug mark or other damage caused by them to any playing surface.
+All golfers are expected to make repair to any divot, pitch mark or other damage caused by them to any playing surface.
 Bunkers must be raked after use.

 A Drivers Licence or appropriate identification is required prior to the hire of any golf course equipment.
 Where that equipment is damaged or lost, the golfer will incur a fee to cover the repair / replacement of that equipment.

 In all areas, children under the age of 10 years must be supervised by a responsible person 16 years and over at all times.
-This does not include children booked into a crèche session or holiday program.
+This does not include children booked into a child care session or holiday program.